slint-ui/slint/docs/tutorial/node/src/getting_started.md

 This tutorial uses JavaScript as the host programming language.
 Slint also supports other programming languages like [Rust](https://slint.dev/docs/rust/slint/) or [C++](https://slint.dev/docs/cpp/).

+We recommend using [our editor integrations for Slint](https://github.com/slint-ui/slint/tree/master/editors) for following this tutorial.

 Slint has an application template you can use to create a project with dependencies already set up that follows recommended best practices.

 Clone the template with the following command: